 One of the most secure ways to communicate across the public internet is to use SSH.
 This is why GitHub SSH key setup is a top priority for users of the popular Git service.

-Fortunately, the GitHub and SSH key configuration process is relatively straightforward, especially on a Linux distribution such as Ubuntu.
+Fortunately, the GitHub and SSH key configuration process is relatively straightforward on both Linux and Windows distributions.

-To setup GitHub SSH keys and use them on Ubuntu, follow these steps:
+To setup GitHub SSH keys and use them on both Ubuntu or Windows, follow these steps:

-- Click on the SSH and GPG link
+- Click on the link for SSH and GPG keys.

 Let’s go over each of these steps to setup GitHub SSH keys.